ai/visibilityjs/README.md

 ### Jammit

-If you use Jammit or another package manager just copy `lib/visibility.js` to `public/javascripts/lib` in your project and add library to `config/assets.yml`:
+If you use Jammit or another package manager, you'll need to copy `lib/visibility.js` to `public/javascripts/lib` in your project and add the library to `config/assets.yml`:

 ```yaml
 javascripts: